alpha7b/fsn_docs/FSN_Wallet_Dev_Guide.md

 `./build/bin/efsn console`

-4. Open RPC interface for the backend synchronization node
+4. Open the RPC interface as a backend synchronization node

 `nohup ./build/bin/efsn --datadir ./node1/ --rpc --rpcaddr 0.0.0.0 --rpcapi net,fsn,eth,web3 --rpcport 9001 --rpccorsdomain "*" &`

-For test network, please add '--testnet' parameter.
+For test network, please add `--testnet` parameter.

+As a synchronization node, it is necessary to open the `--gcmode=archive` parameter to query all historical data.
+At block height  770,000, it occupies more than 100G of hard disk space.
+In this mode, it is necessary to prepare server storage space in advance (>300G is recommended).The default non-archive mode runs about 1G, but it is not possible to query some historical data.